Surgery for kidney cancer

 Removing part of the kidney (partial nephrectomy)

-This is the most common operation for kidney cancers smaller than 4cm.
-But you may have it if you have a larger kidney cancer.
-Your doctor will explain if it is suitable for you.
+This operation is called a partial nephrectomy or nephron-sparing surgery.
+It is the most common operation for kidney cancers smaller than 4cm.
+You may also have it for larger kidney cancers.
+Your doctor will explain if it is right for you.

 During the operation, the surgeon removes the part of the kidney with the cancer.
 The aim is to remove the cancer but to leave as much normal tissue as possible.
-This is so the kidney can continue to work.
+This is so the kidney can keep working.

-You may have this operation if it is important to try to keep the affected kidney.
+You may have this operation to try and keep the affected kidney.
 This may be because:

-• you have other conditions that might affect how well your kidneys work in the future.
+- you have kidney disease or other conditions that may affect how your kidneys work in the future.

-If you have an inherited type of kidney cancer, you may be offered this operation.
+If you have a type of kidney cancer that has been passed to you from a parent (inherited), you may be offered this operation.
 This is because there is a risk you may develop a cancer in the other kidney.

 You are likely to be referred to a specialist hospital for this type of surgery.
-This may mean you have to travel for treatment.
+This means you may have to travel for treatment.

 Removing the whole kidney (radical nephrectomy)